 This section relates to annual submission of information for individual insurance and reinsurance undertakings only.

 The reporting instructions for template S.04.03 should be read in conjunction with the reporting instructions for S.04.04 and S.04.05.
-Across these three templates, entities shall report all business from two distinct perspectives: location of underwriting and location of risk.
+Across these three templates, entities shall report all business from two perspectives: location of underwriting and location of risk.
+In the event that the location of underwriting and location of risk coincide for all insurance and reinsurance business (for each underwriting entity and each line of business), template S.04.05 is not required and an entity shall report S.04.03 and S.04.04 only.
 The information in these templates shall include:

 all insurance business regardless of the possible different classification between investment contracts and insurance contracts applicable in the financial statements; and